yogyacode/yogyacode/README.md

 ### Hi there 👋.
-I'm Yogyacode, a passionate self-taught programmer from Yogyakarta.
+I'm Yogyacode
+Self-taught developer hungry to learn and contribute (Always learning, always building).
 <!--
 **yogyacode/yogyacode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.